 - Medication management.

 - Involvement in peer support groups or 12-Step programs.

 - Support in living independently.

-When choosing the best dual diagnosis treatment program for you, it’s important to understand some basics about treatment.
-This includes your privacy in rehab, where to find and attend treatment, and how to pay for a program.
+When choosing a dual diagnosis treatment program, it’s important to understand some basics about treatment.

 Individual paths to recovery differ, and treatment services for mental health and substance use disorders should be tailored to fit a person’s needs.
-SAMHSA supports an individualized, integrative approach for treatment of dual diagnosis.
+The National Institute on Drug Abuse (NIDA) supports an individualized, integrative approach for treatment of dual diagnosis.7

 Depending on their individual situation and specific requirements, a person in need of dual diagnosis treatment may benefit in receiving a variety of therapeutic interventions from a number of treatment settings.
 These may include: